Kareem2010git/rest-countries-api-with-color-theme-switcher-master/README.md

-download files above
+1-download files above

-open them at your text editor
+2-open them at your text editor

-select index.html file
+3-select index.html file

-finally run file on your browser
+4-finally run file on your browser